Jackson Hole Traveler - Visitor Guide

 4, 2025/ Snake River Brewing Cornhole Tournaments on the lawn - From 4-8 p.m.; $10 cash entry per player

 4, 2025/ Screening of "The Big Lebowski" at Center for the Arts - Presented at 7 p.m. by Wyoming Wildlife Advocates and Save the Yellowstone Grizzly.
-One of the Dude’s (aka, Jeff Bridges) passions is to protect the Yellowstone grizzly, and so, in honor of the late great grizzly 399, don your bowling shirt or favorite bathrobe and come watch one of your favorite movies for a great cause!
+One of the Dude’s (aka, Jeff Bridges) passions is to protect the Yellowstone grizzly, and so, in honor of the late great grizzly 399, don your bowling shirt or favorite bathrobe and watch one of your favorite movies for a great cause!
 Costumes encouraged.
 Doors open at 6:30.
 Cost is $20.

 5, 2025/ First Friday Art Walks in the vibrant downtown Jackson art district, sponsored by Mangelsen- Images of Nature Gallery, in collaboration with the Jackson Arts Council.
 Time: 5:30-7:30 p.m.